Position: Current Benchmarking Hinders Real Progress in Deep Learning for Time Series Forecasting: Empirical Setup and Additional Experiments

 Analogously to~\autoref{sec:design3}, results in~\autoref{sec:design4} were obtained through extensive hyperparameter tuning for each model, configured with exogenous inputs as hybrid global-local embeddings.
-The results in \autoref{tab:forecasting_results_multi_horizon_space} extend~\autoref{tab:space_forecasting_results_h96} for both MSE and MAE, comparing the performance of the reference architectures against baselines that include spatial processing.
+Since spatial processing often increases computational cost and reduces memory efficiency, we restrict the input window size to 96.
+The results in \autoref{tab:forecasting_results_multi_horizon_space} extend~\autoref{tab:space_forecasting_results_h96} to include both MSE and MAE, and compare the performance of the reference architectures against baselines that include spatial processing.
 The reference architectures incorporate either a \gls{mlp} or a pyramidal attention module for temporal processing, followed by a spatial attention module.
-The temporal modules were chosen for their advantageous trade-off between performance and computational efficiency (see~\autoref{fig:batch_time_comparison} and \autoref{tab:model_profiling}).
+The \gls{mlp} and pyramidal attention were chosen for their advantageous trade-off between performance and computational efficiency (see~\autoref{fig:batch_time_comparison} and \autoref{tab:model_profiling}).
 The ablation study in \autoref{tab:space_forecasting_results_h96} compares iTransformer against its variant that replaces space attention with a simple feedforward layer. \autoref{tab:space_ablation_window_96} \textendash \autoref{tab:space_ablation_horizon_96} expand the iTransformer ablation study to additional window sizes ({96, 336, 720}) and forecasting horizons ({96, 336, 720}) for both MSE and MAE.
-These additional experiments further reinforce our analysis in~\autoref{sec:design4}, showing a general performance improvement when removing one of the core components introduced by state-of-the-art architectures.
+These additional experiments further reinforce our analysis in~\autoref{sec:design4}, showing a general performance improvement when removing one of the core components of a \gls{sota} architectures.
 Analogously to~\autoref{tab:model_profiling} and \autoref{fig:batch_time_comparison}, \autoref{tab:model_profiling_space} and \autoref{fig:batch_time_comparison_space} show the trade-off between model performance and computational efficiency on the Electricity dataset for a forecasting horizon of 96.
-Since spatial processing often increases computational cost and reduces memory efficiency, we restrict the input window size to 96.

-\section{Implementation details}
+\section{Implementation Details}